TITLE 89: SOCIAL SERVICES

 Section 500.130 Family Fee/Insurance

-a) A statewide sliding fee schedule shall be established by the Department annually for direct EI services and assistive technology devices set forth in Section 500.55, except for those services that are required to be provided at no cost to families.
+a) A statewide sliding fee schedule shall be established by the Department and updated annually for direct EI services and assistive technology devices set forth in Section 500.55, except for those services that are required to be provided at no cost to families, including evaluation and assessment, service coordination, IFSP development and review, and procedural safeguards.
 (See Appendix A.)

 b) Each family's fee obligation shall be established annually.
-Family fees will be billed and collected in installments through the centralized billing system.
+Family participation fees will be billed and collected in installments through the centralized billing system.
+Families that fail to provide requisite income information will be charged the maximum amount on the sliding scale.
 Families shall not be required to pay more in annual fees than the cost of EI services and assistive technology devices received during the year and paid by the EI system.
 At the written request of the family, the fee obligation shall be adjusted prospectively at any point during the year upon proof of change in family income or family size.

-d) Recipients of medical assistance under Article V of the Illinois Public Aid Code or the Children's Health Insurance Program Act and WIC Program recipients shall not be charged an EI fee.
-Parents of children eligible for Medicaid shall enroll their children with Medicaid so Medicaid funds can be accessed for EI services and devices.
+d) Recipients of medical assistance under Article V of the Illinois Public Aid Code or the Children's Health Insurance Program Act and WIC Program recipients shall not be charged an EI family participation fee.
+Parents of children eligible for Medicaid shall be encouraged but not mandated to enroll their children with Medicaid so Medicaid funds can be accessed for EI services and devices.

-1) A family may request exemption from the fee due to documentation of catastrophic circumstances or extraordinary expense, by showing either:
+1) A family may request exemption through the regional intake entity from the family participation fee due to documentation of catastrophic circumstances or extraordinary expense, by showing either:

-A) out-of-pocket medical expense in excess of 15% of gross income; or
+A) current (within 12 calendar months) out-of-pocket medical expense in excess of 15% of gross income; or

-2) A family may request exemption from insurance use upon documentation showing a material risk of losing coverage because:
+2) A family that consents to insurance may request exemption through the regional intake entity from insurance use upon documentation showing a material risk of losing coverage because: